BLOG

 After Stopping

-Turn off the engine, roll down your window and keep your hands visible.
+Turn off the engine, roll down your window, and keep your hands visible.
 Do not reach for documentation until instructed, as the officer may misinterpret your intentions.
-If you have suspicion about the officer’s authenticity, kindly request to see their photo identification and badge.
+If you have a suspicion about the officer’s authenticity, kindly request to see their photo identification and badge.

 Talking to the Officer